-Each alarm shall be reviewed against potential consequences should corrective action not be promptly initiated.
+Each alarm shall be reviewed against potential consequences if corrective action is not promptly initiated.
 The following shall be considered:

-- Safety reacting to the alarm could prevent/mitigate a plant incident with potential injury or loss of life; - Environment reacting to the alarm could prevent/mitigate potential breach of environmental permit limits or contamination; and - Equipment/production reacting to the alarm could limit financial consequences for example, by preventing damage to equipment, lost production, loss in efficiency, output loss during plant outage.
+- safety reacting to the alarm could prevent / mitigate a plant incident with potential injury or loss of life; - environment reacting to the alarm could prevent / mitigate potential breach of environmental permit limits or contamination; and - equipment/production reacting to the alarm could limit financial consequences for example, by preventing damage to equipment, lost production, loss in efficiency, output loss during plant outage.